My Mother’s Melted Chocolate Jimmies Bread Sandwiches

 And the Dutch make some awesome types of bread!
 Unheard of in the States but very delicious.

-Here in Holland we have bread made with regular yeast and then you can choose hearty, heartier with cracked nuts and wheat, and heartiest with whole nuts, seeds and grains.
+Here in Holland we have bread made with regular yeast and you can also choose hearty, heartier with cracked nuts and wheat, and heartiest with whole nuts, seeds and grains.
 The types of grains vary from wheat to spelt to sunflower to pumpkin.
-Sourdough is rising in popularity as well, and comes in regular, wheat, spelt, and also in a covered with pumpkin seeds variety.
+Sourdough is rising in popularity in Holland as well, and comes in regular, wheat, spelt, and also in a covered with pumpkin seeds variety.
 Lovely.

 Recipe